 Veryfi processes 15 million documents monthly with 98.9% OCR accuracy and zero humans in the loop.
 Their multimodal AI understands context, not just text - it recognizes vendor logos, infers categories from merchant types, and handles 150+ field extractions automatically.

-Why it stands out: When I tested Veryfi with crumpled gas station receipts and faded restaurant bills, it consistently extracted line items other tools missed.
+Why it stands out: Users report that Veryfi consistently extracts line items from crumpled gas station receipts and faded restaurant bills that other tools miss.
 The mobile SDK is exceptional - snap a photo, and by the time you pocket your phone, the expense is categorized and synced.

 Key capabilities: